master-of-none/Getting-and-Cleaning-Data/CodeBook.md

 5. Creating a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## About R script
-File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work)
+File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of this course work)

 ## About variables:
 * `x_train`, `y_train`, `x_test`, `y_test`, `subject_train` and `subject_test` contain the data from the downloaded files.